gregphillips03/dsci401/README.md

 + Here we have two important pieces of information:

-	+ Our feature space contains the correct amount of records, and after we label encoded all the text, has the correct amount of columns as well.
+	+ Our feature space contains the correct amount of records, and after we label encoded all the text, it has the correct amount of columns as well.

 		+ Worker Type x 1
 		+ Incident Type x 9